anthonycats/jekyll-with-prismic/README.md

 ### Using Collections

-Collections are accessed by their name in `site.prismic.collections`.
-The `posts` collections is available at `site.prismic.collections.posts`.
+Collections are accessed by their name in `site.prismicData.collections`.
+The `posts` collections is available at `site.prismicData.collections.posts`.

 To list all documents of the collection:

 ```
-{% for post in site.prismic.collections.posts %}
+{% for post in site.prismicData.collections.posts %}
 <article>
     <header>
         {{ post.fragments.title.html }}